JJWallis/sunnyside-agency/README.md

 In addition, to make the grid container and items more accessible, using a `role="grid/gridcell"` would be more favourable to provide some extra context for assistive technologies.

 Numerous problems occured with the hover states of the social icon SVG's within the footer, as the `fill` colour would not change when hovering within the gaps of the original shape.
-In the future, I would like to learn how to use NPM to install Font Awesome's icon package, which supposedly has greater built Javascript support to fix those hover problems.
+In the future, I would like to learn how to use NPM to install Font Awesome's icon package, which supposedly has greater built JavaScript support to fix those hover problems.

 ### Useful resources